Duke basketball under Jon Scheyer: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 The Blue Devils were preparing for Cameron Boozer to be one-and-done ever since he committed to the school, so they're prepared for his departure.
 However, the program had to be a bit surprised that another prized freshman from the Class of 2025 decided to hop into the transfer portal.
 Nik Khamenia, a five-star who was the No. 15 overall prospect in his class, could be taking his talents elsewhere after being a role player last year.
 Khamenia started five of 38 games, averaging 5.7 points and 3.3 rebounds, and even with him in line for more playing time with Cameron Boozer likely leaving, Khamenia joined the portal.

-Two big names Duke is waiting to hear from are Cayden Boozer, the twin brother of Cameron, and big man Patrick Ngonba II.
-Two potential big-name targets mentioned on TheDevilsDen are Wisconsin high-scoring wing John Blackwell, who made All-Big Ten last season, and Santa Clara forward Allen Graves, the reigning WCC Rookie of the Year.
+While one Boozer is likely off to the NBA, another is returning as Cameron's twin, Cayden Boozer, announced he will return to Durham for his sophomore season.
+Meanwhile, two potential big-name targets mentioned on TheDevilsDen are Wisconsin high-scoring wing John Blackwell, who made All-Big Ten last season, and Santa Clara forward Allen Graves, the reigning WCC Rookie of the Year.
 They're on Duke's radar, while the program is no longer in the services for former Kansas big man Flory Bidunga.
-Despite visiting Duke's campus on Sunday, Bidunga committed to Louisville, taking Duke out of the running for who was the top overall player in the transfer portal.
+He committed to Louisville, taking Duke out of the running for who was the top overall player in the transfer portal.
 Get the latest Duke basketball roster news at TheDevilsDen.

 How to get insider Duke basketball roster updates